act-rules/act-rules.github.io/pages/glossary/can-be-targeted-by-pointer-event.md

 As a consequence, this definition has these two known limitations:

 - Not all HTML elements that can actually be targeted by a pointer event match this definition.
-For example, an author may build custom buttons without giving them an appropriate role or making them [focusable][]; or content overflowing the [border box][] is clickable.
+For example, an author may build custom buttons without giving them an appropriate role or making them [focusable][]; or content overflowing the [border box][] of an element is clickable, but that element might not match the definition if the [border box][] is off-screen.
 Elements that can actually be targeted by pointer events but do not match this definition likely fail either [Success Criterion 4.1.2 Name, Role, Value][sc412] or [Success Criterion 2.1.1 Keyboard][sc211].
 - Not all HTML elements that match this definition can actually be targeted by a pointer event.
 For example, when the actual clickable area does not cover the full [border box][] and is entirely covered by other elements, or when the element has an event handler that does nothing.
 Elements that match this definition but cannot actually be targeted by pointer events likely fail [Success Criterion 2.5.6 Concurrent Input Mechanisms][sc256].

 [border box]: https://www.w3.org/TR/css-box-3/#border-box 'CSS definition of Border Box'
-[clickable area]: #clickable-area 'Definition of Clickable Area'
+[computed value]: https://www.w3.org/TR/css-cascade-3/#computed 'CSS definition of Computed Value'
 [focusable]: #focusable 'Definition of Focusable'
 [sc211]: https://www.w3.org/TR/WCAG22/#keyboard 'Success Criterion 2.1.1 Keyboard'
 [sc256]: https://www.w3.org/TR/WCAG22/#concurrent-input-mechanisms 'Success Criterion 2.5.6 Concurrent Input Mechanisms'
 [sc412]: https://www.w3.org/TR/WCAG22/#name-role-value 'Success Criterion 4.1.2 Name, Role, Value'
 [semantic role]: #semantic-role 'Definition of Semantic Role'
-[visible]: #visible ' Definition of Visible'